Profile

 • The Boeing Company, ASBCA No. 57490 12-1 BCA 34916 (Jan.
 2012) (successful dismissal of Government claim based on statute of limitations).

-• Conducts internal investigations of allegations of wrongdoing, advises contractors on third-party and FAR mandatory disclosure obligations, and assists contractors with responding to Government investigations as well as inquiries arising from disclosures.
+• Conducts internal investigations of allegations of wrongdoing, advises contractors on third-party and FAR mandatory disclosure obligations, investigates false claims allegations under the FCA, and assists contractors with Government investigations, proactive outreach to suspending and debarring officials, and inquiries arising from disclosures.

 Affiliations